OGRECave/ogre/Docs/src/tutorials/numpy.md

 ```

 The "printer" Thread will be blocked until the rendering is finished.

-To allow background threads to run, you can use `root.allowPyThread()`, which will release the GIL during swapping, while rendering is waiting for vsync.
+To enable background threads to run, you can call `root.allowPyThread()`.
+This will instruct Ogre to release the GIL while waiting for vsync, allowing other Python threads to run during this idle time.